All Episodes

 Will you pack it?

-Well, you know, what's so hard about answering?
+What's so hard about answering?

-We will you eliminate the legislative filibuster.
+Will you eliminate the legislative filibuster?

-Will you go along with a plan to have a constitutional amendment that would abolish the electoral college?
+Will you go along with a plan to have a constitutional amendment that would abolish the Electoral College?

 The fact is that, well, Hunter, zero experience, got all of this money and had all of these deals, and all of these wire transfers exist.

-Anyway, here to break it down, John Solomon, editor-in-chief, just the news.com.
+Anyway, here to break it down, John Solomon, editor-in-chief, justthenews.com.

-Greg Jarrett, number one New York Times best selling author of Witch Hunt and the Russia hoax.
+Greg Jarrett, number one New York Times best-selling author of Witch Hunt and the Russia hoax.

 It does.